Lidocaine for Premature Ejaculation: How to Use It Safely

 A 2022 study looked at how a lidocaine-based spray affected 150 men with self-reported PE.

-Beyond that, 80 percent of men said they were sexually satisfied, and 70 percent said they were happy with their ejaculatory control when using the product.
+Beyond that, 80 percent of the men said they were sexually satisfied, and 70 percent said they were happy with their ejaculatory control when using the product.

 There are a few pros to using lidocaine spray for premature ejaculation: